 After Graves died in 1986, his theory was then further developed by Don Beck and Chris Cowan into the structured evolutionary model of adaptive intelligence that we know today as Spiral Dynamics.
 They published a book of the same title in 1996.

-Each stage of the Spiral Dynamics model has an associated colour to identify it.
+Each stage of the Spiral Dynamics model has an associated colour.
 Each individual stage of development doesn’t define a human being and instead refers to a ‘centre of gravity’ that works as the predominant value structure for a specific stage.
 Still, people can express elements of other value structures too depending on the situation.

 Let’s take a look at the colours and what they each represent: